 Chalky soils, dry out quickly in the summer, and have a tendency to block trace elements such as iron and manganese so that they are unavailable to plants, this in turn causes poor growth and yellowing of leaves.

-Chalky soil is usually of extremely poor quality, and needs substantial amounts of fertilizers and other soil improvers adding on a regular basis.
+This type of soil is usually of an extremely poor quality, and generally needs substantial amounts of fertilizers and other soil improvers adding on a regular basis.

 It is worth carrying out soil tests in various areas of the garden to establish this.